Manchester United 4-0 Norwich City

 Substitution

+Sébastien Bassong (Norwich City) wins a free kick in the attacking half.

 Attempt missed.
-Bradley Johnson (Norwich City) left footed shot from outside the box misses to the right.
-Assisted by Leroy Fer.
+Adnan Januzaj (Manchester United) left footed shot from outside the box is close, but misses to the left.

-Attempt blocked.
-Jonny Howson (Norwich City) right footed shot from outside the box is blocked.
-Assisted by Robert Snodgrass.

 Substitution